Find a Job in Berlin

 If you’re looking for a place to live in Berlin, be sure to check out my article about how to use Facebook to find a flat in Berlin.
 Also, learn about why renting an Airbnb apartment is not a good idea.

 As you may not find that perfect job right away, think about taking an entry level position.
 Take a job as an intern, excel at it, and show your new employer why they should hire you for a more long term position.
 This tip is obviously more suited to recent graduates than seasoned professionals, but could be a great starting point for someone without a lot of experience.

 Unfortunately, the intern culture in Berlin has a bad reputation.
 Be sure not to take a job that doesn’t pay industry standards and requires you to work overtime without appropriate compensation.
 Although Germany finally implemented a minimum wage within the last few years, some companies continue to exploit young talent.

 Embody the true Berliner spirit and hold several jobs at one time.
 Bartend at night, work at a coffee shop during the day, DJ on weekends, and walk dogs whenever you have a spare moment.

 Make money while you’re looking for more serious work and you never know, perhaps one of those gigs could lead to something more.
 Perhaps you’ll end up running your own dog walking business for expats!

-Note – this option does not apply to people who do not have a visa that gives them permission to work in Germany.
+Note – this option doesn’t apply to people who don’t have a visa that gives them permission to work in Germany.
 For example, if you come to Berlin as an American on a 3-month tourist visa, you’re not permitted to work.
 Working “under-the-table” is highly illegal, and you, and the person who hired you, could face serious legal and financial consequences, even deportation.